Jordan Love leads Packers upset, sends Cowboys into a long, miserable offseason

 Everything about the Cowboys was off on Sunday.
 Prescott and CeeDee Lamb, who were unstoppable in the regular season, were frequently not on the same page.
 The defense was awful, though Love deserves a lot of credit for carving up the Cowboys.
 As well as the Packers played, the Cowboys were that bad.
 There's a reason social media spent most of the game wondering when McCarthy would be fired.

-There are no good feelings for the Cowboys as they enter the offseason.
+On the other side, there are no good feelings for the Cowboys as they enter the offseason.
 They won't care about 12 regular-season wins or an NFC East title.
 All that will be remembered is a horrifying loss at home to the Packers.
-It's a loss that will have a domino effect for a while to come.
+It's a loss that will have domino effects for a while to come.